Request a free consultation

 We regularly see news about unauthorized drones at airports, disrupting operations.
 The challenge of drones at airports is complex, unique and continuously evolving as more drones come to market and regulations advance.
 Dedrone anti-drone solutions enable airport security teams to detect and locate unauthorized drones and their pilots to prevent delays or shutdowns.

 Rely on Dedrone

 Define your airspace: Set up a customizable, pre-determined perimeter around the airport.

 DedroneTracker drone detection software detects, identifies, and locates unauthorized drones and their pilots.
-Dedrone gives early warning of drone-based threats, often even before the drone takes off.
+Dedrone gives early warning of drone-based threats, often before the drone takes off.

-By incorporating DedroneSensors and other sensors, such as camera, users can track the flight path of the drone and reveal the location of the pilot.
+By incorporating DedroneSensors and other sensors, such as a camera or radar, users can track the flight path of the drone and determine the location of the pilot.

 Dedrone not only locates the position of the drone, but also the pilot, enabling security teams to quickly mitigate the threat.

 Predictive analytics enable security teams to evaluate current security measures for potential gaps like popular take-off and landing locations and update SOPs accordingly.
 Dedrone data also provides evidence to share with law enforcement.

 Detect, identify, track and analyze drone activity and their pilots with DedroneTracker, a web-based anti-drone solution that makes it easy to mitigate drone threats.